mahesh4/Cama/README.md

 Create a copy of the files in the "hamid" directory in "inp" folder and place it in the under the folder name "hamid_copy" in the same "inp" directory

+Deploy a MONGO Server and create a database named "output" and a collection named "folder"

 Setup config.json in project directory

 ## Deploy command ##